 Historically, the administrative approach for determining how hybrid specimens are treated under the EPBC Act has been based on an assessment of hybrids against the CITES 5th generation approach.
-Application of this approach to determine potential eligibility of a cat or dog for live import meant that if a specimen was five or more generations removed from a wild ancestor it was considered to be a domestic animal and was therefore eligible for import as a listed specimen.
-As a result, Bengal cats (a hybrid between a domestic cat and the Asian leopard cat Prionailurus bengalensis) have been imported as domestic cats by application of this approach.
+Application of this approach to determine potential eligibility of a hybrid animal for live import meant that if a specimen was five or more generations removed from a wild ancestor it was considered to be a domestic animal and was therefore eligible for import as a listed specimen.
+As a result, Bengal cats (a hybrid between a domestic cat and the Asian leopard cat Prionailurus bengalensis) have been imported as domestic cats.

 While useful for protecting species threatened by trade, the CITES 5th generation approach was not developed to protect the environment from invasive/feral animals.
 The CITES 5th generation approach does not recognise that a hybrid can pose a unique and significant environmental threat.

-The intent of the Live Import List under the EPBC Act is to allow new species into Australia only if the potential risks to the environment are considered acceptable.
+The intent of the Live Import List is to allow new specimens into Australia only if the potential risks to the environment are considered acceptable.
 Application of the 5th generation approach effectively permits the unconditional import of hybrid animals whose principal species are on Part 1 of the Live Import List, without any assessment of their potential impacts on the Australian environment.
-As a result, the Department considers the application of the CITES 5th generation approach to determine eligibility of hybrids for import to be inconsistent with the intent of the EPBC Act and therefore not relevant to the consideration of hybrids for live import purposes.
-While clearly relevant for the regulation of trade in endangered species, the CITES definition is not relevant to regulatory arrangements put in place to manage environmental risks associated with the import of exotic wildlife (including cats and dogs) to Australia.
+As a result, the department considers the application of the CITES 5th generation approach to determine eligibility of hybrids for import to be inconsistent with the EPBC Act and therefore not relevant to the consideration of hybrids for live import purposes.
+While clearly relevant for the regulation of trade in endangered species, the CITES definition is not relevant to regulatory arrangements put in place to manage environmental risks associated with the import of exotic wildlife (including felines and canines) to Australia.

 Legacy issues and the precautionary approach